 Reproduction studies have been performed in mice, rats, and rabbits at doses up to ten (10) times the human dose and have revealed no evidence of impaired fertility or harm to the fetus due to ampicillin and sulbactam for injection.
 There are, however, no adequate and well-controlled studies in pregnant women.
 Because animal reproduction studies are not always predictive of human response, this drug should be used during pregnancy only if clearly needed (see PRECAUTIONS, Drug/Laboratory Test Interactions section).

 Labor and Delivery

-Ampicillin and Sulbactam for Injection is generally well tolerated.
-The following adverse reactions have been reported.
+Ampicillin and sulbactam for injection is generally well tolerated.
+The following adverse reactions have been reported in clinical trials.

 Local Adverse Reactions

 - Pain at IM injection site – 16%

 - Pain at IV injection site – 3%

 - Phlebitis – 1.2%